Skip to content ↓

 Exam Board: AQA

-5 in Design & Technology and 5 in Maths and 5 English Lit or Lang
+Entry Requirements: 5 in Design & Technology, 5 in Maths, 5 in English Lit or Lang

-Are you interested in: Practical making skills, using CAD software, traditional drawing techniques, working properties of materials, the relationship between design and manufacturing?
+Suitable course if you are interested in: practical making skills, using CAD software, traditional drawing techniques, working properties of materials, the relationship between design and manufacturing.

-This subject goes well with: Art, Mathematics, Physics, Chemistry
+This subject goes well with: art, maths, physics, chemistry